radicalDilettante/dropper/readme.md

 It is a tool application to pick color from any website or pictures.

-I wanted to try to make a web application without any library or framework.
+It is implemented with pure JavaScript from the scratch, because I wanted to try to make a web application without any library or framework.

 [https://colordropper.netlify.app/](https://colordropper.netlify.app/)